-1 This probability is obtained in an auxiliary session and corresponds to the average empirical belief about the fraction of participants rejecting the offer for the low monetary amount.
+1 This probability is obtained in the pilot and corresponds to the average empirical belief about the fraction of participants rejecting the offer for the low monetary amount.

-- (subsequently abbreviated "D1") and ii) the discrete decision whether to approve the offer or not (subsequently abbreviated "D2").
-To get a sense of the data, I will present the distribution of WTPs (D1) as well as of the discrete choices (D2). - 2.
-For outcome D1, I define three types of participants (cf. Ambuehl et al., 2015).
+(subsequently abbreviated "D1") and ii) the discrete decision whether to approve the offer or not (subsequently abbreviated "D2").
+To get a sense of the data, I will present the distribution of WTPs (D1) as well as of the discrete choices (D2).

+- 2. For outcome D1, I define three types of participants (cf. Ambuehl et al., 2015).
 An "ethicist" is a participant whose WTP to disapprove the offer increases from LOW to HIGH (or, if you will, whose WTP to approve the offer decreases from LOW to HIGH); an "economist" is a participant whose WTP not to make the offer decreases from LOW to HOW; "neutralists" have the same WTP to approve or disapprove the offer in both LOW and HIGH. - 3.
 For outcome D2, I define four types of participants: A "true ethicist" approves of making the offer in LOW but not in HIGH; a "true economist" approves of the offer in HIGH but not in LOW; a "libertarian" approves of the offer in both LOW and HIGH; a "deontologist" disapproves of making the offer in both LOW and HIGH.2 - 4.
-As a consistency check, I compare the distribution of D2-types with the distribution of D1-types after discretizing the latter, i.e., I compare, for instance, the fraction of D2-participants who do not approve the offer with the fraction of D1-participants with a positive WTP for not approving the offer separately in LOW and HIGH.
+As a consistency check, I compare the distribution of D2-types with the distribution of D1-types after discretizing the latter (based on the decisions the participants make without monetary consequences for themselves, i.e. the first rows of the multiple price lists).
+I also plan to pool the discretized version of D1-types with the D2-types and repeat the main analysis with the pooled data.